WebHub2003/blogging-site-master/README.md

 # Blogging Website

 This project is a  blogging website.
 This project is done by using only HTML, CSS and JS.
 This is a node.js app.
-And using firebase as its databse.
+And using firebase as its database.
 Features of this Site :-

 live link - https://blogging-site-master-5tgg.onrender.com